ADD NV Privacy Statement

 To do so, ADD sometimes requires to submit certain personal details to internal or external specialists for an assessment of bodily injuries or losses to which value can be attributed, as also to relevant third parties (such as co-insurers and re-insurance companies, lawyers, lease companies, repairers or relevant government agencies such as the Industrial Accidents Fund).

 ADD also exchanges necessary information with WBN partners if you want to insure risks abroad for your company using ADD and the Worldwide Broker Network.

 3.4 ADD has to be able to function as a business.

 This is known as its ‘legitimate interests’.

-In addition to the purposes set out above, ADD, as a commercial business, also has a number of legitimate interests that form the basis for processing personal data.
-In that regard, ADD ensures that the impact on your privacy is kept to a minimum and that, in all events, ADD’s legitimate interests remain proportionate in consideration of the extent to which your data's protection is impinged upon by engaging in such processing.
+In addition to the purposes set out above, ADD as a commercial business, also has a number of legitimate interests that form the basis for processing personal data.
+In that regard, ADD ensures only a minimum let-up in the protection that is afforded to your data and, in all events, that ADD’s legitimate interests remain proportionate in consideration of the extent to which your data's protection is impinged upon by engaging in such processing.
 Nonetheless, if you harbour an objection to this use being made of your data, you may exercise your right to object.
 ADD will respect your objections unless ADD has compelling reasons for not doing so.
 And so it is that ADD processes personal data in various situations:

-- Whilst apps are being developed, tests need to be carried out using personal data, including the final acceptance test before an app can be put into production.
+- Whilst applications are being developed, tests need to be carried out using personal data, including the final acceptance test before an app is put into production.

 To make such proposals, ADD uses a basic set of personal data pertinent to you as contact, representative or relevant person at the business, including: